Are you an adviser? Go to Unbiased Pro

 The cons of ISAs

-Next are the main disadvantages of ISAs:
+Next are the main disadvantages of ISAs.

-• Contribution limits: The government sets annual contribution limits for ISAs, so individuals with larger sums cannot fully utilise its tax advantages.
+• Contribution limits: The government sets annual contribution limits for ISAs, so individuals with larger sums cannot fully use its tax advantages.
 People who exceed the annual contribution limit may have to find alternative savings or investment vehicles, thereby missing out on ISA tax benefits.

 • Interest rate and inflation risk: A drawback of cash ISAs is that the interest rates on offer may not keep pace with inflation, potentially decreasing the real purchasing power of your money over time.